-House Rent Allowance, commonly referred to as HRA, forms an important component in the salary breakup of an employee.
+The full form of HRA House Rent Allowance.
+HRA is an important component in the salary breakup of an employee.
 It is a type of compensation offered by a company according to its policies.
 This allowance is meant for employees, which is over and above their basic salary when they move to another city for work and need to pay house rent.
-Furthermore, as per provisions in the Income Tax Act, HRA is eligible for tax exemptions on the income earned that helps you in saving taxes.
-Let us understand in detail what HRA exactly is and how it helps in tax deductions.

 What Is HRA (House Rent Allowance)?